Industrial enzymes

-Industrial enzymes are enzymes that are commercially used in a variety of industries such as pharmaceuticals, chemical production, biofuels, food & beverage, and consumer products.
+Industrial enzymes are enzymes that are commercially used in a variety of industries such as pharmaceuticals, chemical production, biofuels, food and beverage, and consumer products.
 Due to advancements in recent years, biocatalysis through isolated enzymes is considered more economical than use of whole cells.
 Enzymes may be used as a unit operation within a process to generate a desired product, or may be the product of interest.
 Industrial biological catalysis through enzymes has experienced rapid growth in recent years due to their ability to operate at mild conditions, and exceptional chiral and positional specificity, things that traditional chemical processes lack.
 Isolated enzymes are typically used in hydrolytic and isomerization reactions.
 Whole cells are typically used when a reaction requires a co-factor.
 Although co-factors may be generated in vitro, it is typically more cost-effective to use metabolically active cells.
+An approach for cost reduction in enzyme catalyzed industrial processes is the utilization biomimetic cofactors.

 Enzymes as a unit of operation

 Immobilization

 Despite their excellent catalytic capabilities, enzymes and their properties must be improved prior to industrial implementation in many cases.
 Some aspects of enzymes that must be improved prior to implementation are stability, activity, inhibition by reaction products, and selectivity towards non-natural substrates.
 This may be accomplished through immobilization of enzymes on a solid material, such as a porous support.
 Immobilization of enzymes greatly simplifies the recovery process, enhances process control, and reduces operational costs.
 Many immobilization techniques exist, such as adsorption, covalent binding, affinity, and entrapment.
 Ideal immobilization processes should not use highly toxic reagents in the immobilization technique to ensure stability of the enzymes.
 After immobilization is complete, the enzymes are introduced into a reaction vessel for biocatalysis.